Yalilix/unsw-game/README.md

-# Sussy Uni
+# SUS1511

 A multiplayer Among Us-inspired game set on a university campus where students must complete academic tasks while imposters attempt to sabotage the mission.

 ## 🎮 Game Description

-**Sussy Uni** is an online multiplayer social deduction game for 4-10 players.
+**SUS1511** is an online multiplayer social deduction game for 4-10 players.
 Players are divided into two teams:

 - **Students (Crewmates)**: Answer course questions correctly to complete tasks around campus and save the university
 - **Imposters**: Eliminate students and sabotage their mission to take over the campus